OCA/connector-magento/magentoerpconnect/doc/guides/installation_guide.rst

 The installation steps assume that you already have a working OpenERP setup with all the OpenERP pre-requisites.

+If you are a developer, you may want to install the Connector using our buildout configuration, head over :ref:`installation-with-buildout`.

+For the manual installation, just stay there.

 Requirements on both servers
 ============================